cea-hpc/modules/README.md

 Test suite
 ----------

-Regression testing scripts are available in the `testsuite' directory (you need dejagnu to run the test suite):
+Regression testing scripts are available in the `testsuite` directory (you need dejagnu to run the test suite):

     $ ./configure
     $ make test

-Once modules is installed after running `make install', you have the ability to test this installation with:
+Once modules is installed after running `make install`, you have the ability to test this installation with:

     $ make testinstall